 Large patch pockets were added to house skirts and big leather belts and ties were worn to make the waist appear smaller and hips fuller.
 Most colors were still plain (a versatile wardrobe was still necessary) but some stripes, checks, and floral prints started to appear in summer time looks.

-To balance the full skirt belts were also wide.
-Leather belts of matching fabric belts featured 5 plus inch wide belts with or without buckles.
+To balance the full skirt, belts were also wide.
+Leather belts or matching fabric belts featured 5+ inch wide belts, with or without buckles.
 They were usually worn over the skirt instead of through belt loops on the skirt.

 1940s Peasant Dirndl Skirts

-After the war U.S. designers incorporated peasant skirts and blouses into summer fashions.
+After the war, U.S. designers incorporated peasant skirts and blouses into summer fashions.
 Additional styles were borrowed from other ethnic regions such as South America and tropical Hawaii.
-The peasant skirt was usually called a Dirndl skirt for its similarities to Austrian folk skirts.
+The peasant skirt was usually called a Dirndl skirt or Alpine Skirt for its similarities to Austrian folk skirts.
 Peasant dresses were made of matching skirts and tops too.

 1940s Pencil skirts?

 While a lot of credit is given to the 1940s for starting the pencil skirt trend, it’s simply not true.
-Towards the very end of the 1940s skirts did get slimmer, especially with suit sets.
-They can almost be called pencil skirts but they are more straight cut, not form fitting wiggle skirts.
-The came down a little longer, to a few inches below the knee where they tapered in slightly.
+Towards the very end of the 1940s, skirts did get slimmer, especially with suit sets.
+They can almost be called pencil skirts, but they were more straight cut, not form fitting wiggle skirts.
+The came down a little longer, too – a few inches below the knee, where they tapered in slightly.
 This newer style was worn by the rich and famous.
-It wouldn’t become popular with common well into the 1950s.
+It wouldn’t become popular with common until well into the 1950s.

 Read about 1950s style skirts here.